kanchi2438/Score-Keeper-Repo/README.md

 ## What is this Repo about?🤔

-Basically this rep will help you manage your score while playing games like Tic-tac-toe or Stone-Papaer-Scissors or even to keep a count of the number of time you and your sibling have pranked each other!😁🙌
+Basically this repo will help you manage your score while playing games like Tic-tac-toe or Stone-Papaer-Scissors or even to keep a count of the number of time you and your sibling have pranked each other!😁🙌

 ## How does it work?